 Find out why viewers respond to video content marketing and how it can help your business.

-- Research shows 76% of marketers claim that video produces more conversions than any other content.
+- According to research, 76% of marketers claim that video produces more conversions than any other content.

 - The four basic types of video marketing for social media are controversial, educational, entertaining and live video content.

 - Entertaining content is any video that makes a person express an emotion, such as by laughing, crying or even becoming enraged.

 If you are looking for new ways to connect with your customers, video content could be what you need.
 Video marketing allows you to create informative, entertaining, educational or promotional content to attract and engage your target audience.

 Most video marketing campaigns begin with a strategic and coordinated effort to help build your brand identity and drive your target customers to buy your products or services.
 However, before jumping in, it's important to understand how to produce video content, why it's effective and what types of content get the most user engagement.